JosieOnGit/Luniks/Historic Events/List of notable people.md

 ## Leremkov Trials (2022)
 ### Vitaly Leremkov
 Leremkov's story is described in [[Vitaly Leremkov, 2039-2098]].
-### Dénis Terczekv (Awaiting inclusion)
+### Dénis Terczekv
-Of Kérisantic descent, but has no affiliation or purpose within the project just yet.
-A likely purpose for Terczekv will be the lockdown of Leremkov's labs within Kérisant.
+Of Kérisantic descent, affiliated with the private division responsible for tracking down Leremkov's Labs, as well as Leremkov himself.
+Appearing in [[Leremkov - BREACH]], Dénis
 ### Stacy & David
 From the drafted "victim story" in [[Story Drafts]]. \
 As of yet, neither have a family name yet, nor a good bit of history.
 Their most basic identities are described in the above linked draft.
 Once more information surfaces on them, this part will be properly updated.